General Grant Information

 - Accountability – Schools are required to have an independent expert authorise all project payments.
 In traditional arrangements this is the Architect.
 Schools may use a Project Manager in conjunction with a Quantity Survey.
 An Architects/Supervisors Statement is required to verify practical completion and an independent Auditor is required to certify total expenditure and receipt of Grant instalments by completing an Accountant’s Certificate.

-The BGA conducts a BGA Seminar for Schools annually in late October.
-All schools are invited to register for this seminar particluarly if they are considering an application for a grant in the year after the next calendar year.
+The BGA conducts a BGA Seminar for Schools annually in late August.
+All schools are invited to register for this seminar particularly if they are considering an application for a grant in the year after the next calendar year.